 Customers interact with online stores in a consistently predictable manner.
 Therefore, it is possible for AI to accurately predict:

-• Purchase Frequency: With the analysis of purchase history, AI is capable of forecasting when a customer will return to buy new products;
+• Purchase Frequency: With the analysis of purchase history, AI and data analytics are capable of forecasting when a customer will return to buy new products;

 • Product Preferences: Browsing behavior and past purchases can be also evaluated by AI to further provide insights into products customers will likely to buy next time.